 And when you do, be sure to take a picture of it, post it to Instagram, and tag @HowToFeedaLoon and hashtag #HowToFeedaLoon!

 Pasta alla Norma

-- 1 lb pasta such as spaghetti or bucatini
+- 1 lb pasta rigatoni, or whatever is your preference

-- ½ cup ricotta salata cheese roughly chopped, plus more for garnish
+- ½ cup ricotta salata crumbled, plus more for garnish, see NOTES

 - ½ cup basil fresh, roughly chopped, plus a few small leaves for garnish

-- Meanwhile, bring a large pot of salted water to a rolling boil.
+- Bring a large pot of salted water to a rolling boil.